w3c/wai-media-guide/index.md

 [{% include image.html src="planning.svg" alt="Planning Audio and Video Media" class="mini right" %}](/design-develop/media/planning/)

 This resource helps you understand how to make media accessible, whether you are outsourcing it or creating it in-house.
-To **figure out which accessibility aspects your specific audio or video needs** to be accessible, for project management guidance, and to learn about Web Content Accessibility Guidelines (WCAG) standards, see [Planning Audio and Video Media](/design-develop/media/planning/).
+To **figure out which accessibility aspects your specific audio or video needs**, for project management guidance, and to learn about Web Content Accessibility Guidelines (WCAG) standards, see [Planning Audio and Video Media](/design-develop/media/planning/).

 [{% include image.html src="av-content.svg" alt="Audio Content and Video Content" class="mini right" %}](/design-develop/media/av-content/)